Devolution revolution has reality check

 Matthew Ellis will be among my studio guests in our first Sunday Politics Midlands of 2018.

-So too will Wendy Morton, Conservative MP for Aldridge-Brownhills, and Gareth Snell, Labour MP for Stoke Central.
+So too will Wendy Morton, Conservative MP for Aldridge-Brownhills, newly-promoted in this week's reshuffle to the Government whips' office, and Gareth Snell, Labour MP for Stoke Central.

 And I hope you will join us too, in our usual 11:00 slot on BBC One this Sunday morning (14 January 2018).